What Are Our Supports? Publication

 CONTRIBUTORS

 Germaine Koh, Aron Louis Cohen and Russell Gordon; T’uy’t’tanat-Cease Wyss and Emily Neufeld; S F Ho and Elisa Ferrari; DRIL Art Collective, John Brennan, Justin Patterson, and Michele Helen Mackenzie; Andrew Yong Hoon Lee, Khan Lee and Francis Cruz; Céline Condorelli and Gavin Wade, Otoniya J. Okot Bitek, Charlene Vickers, Leanne Betasamosake Simpson, Alexa Solveig Mardon, Jeff Derksen, Paula Booker, Jeff O’Brien and Joni Low.
-With additional artworks by Debra Sparrow, Chantal Gibson and Bitek, and Ron Terada.
+With additional artworks by Debra Sparrow, Chantal Gibson and Otoniya J. Okot Bitek, and Ron Terada.

 Co-edited by Joni Low and Jeff O’Brien